 As of June 2020, Lilium had raised a total of more than $375 million in investments.
 This included around $275 million from a funding round launched in March 2020, which included a further $35 million investment from Baillie Gifford announced on June 9.

 On July 14.
-2020, Lilium announced a partnership with Toray Industries, a carbon-fiber manufacturer who promises to supply the eVTOL developer with composite materials for the new Lilium Jet.
+2020, Lilium announced a partnership with Toray Industries, a carbon-fiber manufacturer that promises to supply the eVTOL developer with composite materials for the new Lilium Jet.
 Known especially for their work with the 787 Dreamliner, Toray materials will be used to build further iterations of the all-electric aircraft.

 On September 8, 2020, Lilium announced a partnership with Cologne-Bonn and Dusseldorf airports to explore options for developing an air mobility network for the German state of North Rhine-Westphalia.